 Coagulase positive staphylococci are known human pathogens.
 Transmission of these organisms occurs through direct contact with colonized or infected persons or through indirect contact with contaminated objects.
 S. aureus is the most common species in this group; additional species include S. lugdunensis and S. schleiferi.
 Coagulase-positive staphylococci are considered action organisms under current USP 797 guidelines.

 Methicillin-resistant Staphylococcus aureus (MRSA) is a multidrug-resistant bacterium that can cause serious, even life-threatening infections.
-MRSA is spread by direct human contact and by touching surfaces or objects that have the bacteria on them.
+MRSA is spread by direct human contact and by touching contaminated surfaces or objects.
 About 2% of the population are carriers of MRSA bacteria, although the majority are not infected.